JaiyeA/-Merge-Sort-and-Bin-Search-all-Languages-/ReadMe.md

-My short term goal is to do one implementation a week.
+Overtime I would like to learn new languages and apply what I learned by creating the merge sort and binary search algorithms in those languages.

-My future goal is to eventually implement merge sort and binary search with all programming languages.
+My goal is to eventually implement merge sort and binary search with all programming languages.